project-koku/koku/docs/team_workflows/deprecating_an_endpoint.md

 ## Conclusion

 Deprecating an endpoint is a strategic decision that requires careful planning, communication, and support for affected users.
 Following this workflow will help ensure a successful and smooth deprecation process.

-For questions or further assistance related to endpoint deprecation, please contact [Support Contact].

-[Your Company Name]